 If combining your passion for people and plants sounds appealing, you may be a good Master Gardener candidate.
 A formal education in horticulture isn’t necessary–we will provide the training and resources to help you teach others.
 There are five steps to becoming a Master Gardener – each step is described in more detail below.

 To become a University of Minnesota Master Gardener, you must first apply and be accepted into the program.
-The application process starts early – we begin sending out applications in late August.
+Applications are accepted until October 1st.
+If interested, apply here.
 A letter with additional information will be mailed later in the fall to those who submitted applications.

-You agree to volunteer service in exchange for training from the University of Minnesota.
+You agree to volunteer service Crow Wing County in exchange for training from the University of Minnesota.
 You also agree to participate in Master Gardener monthly meetings, where you receive continuing education and learn about new projects and other volunteer opportunities.

 Training is held at the beginning of each year, January through May.
 Master Gardeners attend a 49-hour class at the University of Minnesota known as the “Core Course” or Horticulture 1003 if taken for U of M credit.
 The course is taught by Extension faculty, and a textbook and mini-reference library are provided to each participant.
 For more information about the Core Course training, including times, locations, fees, and specific course content, visit the Minnesota Master Gardener page.

 Following completion of Core Course Training, Master Gardener interns are required to do a minimum of 50 hours of volunteer work during their internship year (which ends December 31).
 We make an effort to ensure our new interns are placed with more seasoned volunteers, a mentor is assigned to each new intern.
 So whether you volunteer at an “Ask a Master Gardener” event or any other event, you’ll be with knowledgeable, helpful people who will make sure you’re not on your own.
 You’ll have fun–and you will learn a lot!